 Mexico’s proximity and familiarity with the United States has made this destination incredibly popular with expats and retirees.
-It’s close enough to travel back and forth visiting family, friends, or as a part-time living destination.
+In short, it’s close enough to travel back and forth visiting family, friends, or as a part-time living destination.

 Mexico has so much more going for her than just proximity, though.
 This country has been popular for medical tourism for years.
-Over a million visitors from around the globe travel to Mexico every year to seek out medical treatment.
+As a result, over a million visitors from around the globe travel to Mexico every year to seek out medical treatment.

 Can I Use Medicare In Mexico?

 Unfortunately, no. Medicare doesn’t cross any border.
-If you’re set on using Medicare, you’ll have to travel back to the United States.
+But, if you’re set on using Medicare, you’ll have to travel back to the United States.

 On the bright side, Mexico’s closeness to the States makes the trip incredibly easy and fast.